 IMG_1001

 Lindsay McIntyre (she/her) is a filmmaker and multi-disciplinary artist of Inuit and settler descent working primarily with analogue film.
-She has an MFA in Film Production from Concordia University and a BFA in Painting and Drawing from the University of Alberta.
-Her multiple award-winning short documentaries, experimental films and expanded cinema performances are often process-based and for some she also makes her own 16mm film with handmade silver gelatine emulsion.
+She has an MFA in Film Production from Concordia University and a BFA in Painting + Drawing from the University of Alberta.
+Her multiple award-winning short documentaries, experimental films and expanded cinema performances are often process-based and for some she also makes her own 16mm film with handmade silver gelatin emulsion.
+Her films circle themes of portraiture, place, form and personal histories.

 Having made over 40 short films over the past 20 years, she is stepping up to narrative with her first feature The Words We Can’t Speak (in development) which won the 2021 WIDC Feature Film Award (worth $250K in in-kind supports).
 She hopes to share authentic stories including from the generations of urban Inuit who have been displaced from Inuit Nunangat.
+Other upcoming film projects include Tuktuit (Caribou), a experimental doc about caribou made with caribou-based gelatin emulsion, In a Name, an animated documentary web series in development about her uncle Kiviaq, and a SSHRC-funded research and creation project linking land use, art practices, cultural knowledge and resource extraction in the circumpolar north.

 https://www.instagram.com/tiny_moving_pictures/